Fox TV network chief to depart after ratings slump

 In addition to struggling with falling audiences for "American Idol" and "Glee," the network jettisoned Simon Cowell's singing contest "The X Factor" in February after three seasons.

-Fox also canceled the anticipated science-fiction drama "Almost Human" from executive producer and "Star Trek" director J.J.
+Fox also cancelled the anticipated science-fiction drama "Almost Human" from executive producer and "Star Trek" director J.J.
 Abrams after one season.

 Fox was the top draw in the 18-49 age group for eight consecutive years before it was knocked to second in the 2012-13 season.